 Annual Maintenance Inspection

-With the aircraft ready for their long winter’s nap, FPL’s aircraft maintenance team gets to work carrying out annual inspections and fixing any snags.
+With the aircraft ready for their long winter’s nap, Forest Protection’s aircraft maintenance team gets to work carrying out annual inspections and fixing any snags.
 The scope of an annual inspection is wingtip to wingtip, and nose to tail.
 All systems get looked at in-depth by our maintenance personnel, be it the tread of tires, a nick in the propeller, or the welded joints of the fuselage frame.

 It all starts with an inspection package, a large document outlining all tasks to be carried out as well as any relevant airworthiness directives (ADs) or service bulletins (SBs).
 The lead AME will go over this package with their crew, and a plan will be made.
 The crew will then get to work removing the engine cowlings and access panels to facilitate working on the plane.
 With the aircraft made ready for maintenance, the real work can begin.